Nanoplasmonic Sensing (NPS)

-NPS is a versatile and extremely surface sensitive optical technique for studies of properties in molecular scale films, using gold nanoparticles as local sensing elements.
-The nanofabricated plasmonic gold discs of the Insplorion sensors are embedded in a custom-made dielectric material offering optimal protection and tailored surface chemistry of the sensor.
+NPS is a versatile and extremely surface sensitive optical technique for studies of properties in molecular scale films, using leading nanoparticles, often gold or silver, as local sensing elements.
+The nanofabricated plasmonic discs of the Insplorion sensors are embedded in a custom-made dielectric material offering optimal protection and tailored surface chemistry of the sensor.

 NPS based on the LSPR phenomenon